Semaglutide side effects and how to manage them

 How to manage gas and burping on semaglutide

 You may notice increased belching and flatulence when taking semaglutide.
-Up to 7% of people experienced that while taking this medication.
+Up to 7% of people experienced that while taking this medication in clinical trials.

 To reduce gassiness while on semaglutide, try: